hanseaston/pandemic-produce-delivery-project/README.md

     This will spin up **both** your frontend React and backend Express server.
       - Visit the frontend application in your browser at http://localhost:3000
       - Your backend server is listening on port **5000**

+## Understanding User Authorization

+  In our current shop setup, users are able to log in and log out.
+Users are able to sign in with their Google account directly.
+Alternatively, they are also able to sign up using their personal email address and password.

+  We currently have two types of users: admin user and normal user.
+    - The normal user is able to access the general functionality of the shop, including adding items to cart and checking out.
+    - The admin user is able to access the *admin edit-product* and *admin checkout* page that are inaccessible to normal users.
+In particular,
+      - Admin edit-product page enables you to add new products (with relevant product information) to Mongo Database.
+Other users will be able to see the new product once they refresh the page.
+      - Admin checkout page keeps track all of the successful orders made by the all of the users.
+We use this page to know what products users have ordered in preperation for our delivery process.
+      - ***Note***: The admin pages are still in development process.
+Help us make them better!